Neen Sollars: History & Families

 Neen Sollars has roots dating from the time of the Saxons.
 Perhaps the earliest recorded mention of Neen Sollars in English literature is in The Domesday Book in 1086.
 The first recorded owner of large estates in Shropshire, in particular the manor of All Saints located amongst the villages of Neen Sollars and neighbouring Milson, was Siward the Saxon.
-According to the Domesday Book he appears to have held it from Osbern FitzRichard in the time of 1086.
-It was Osbern's grandson Osbern fitz Hugh who gave Neen to the Baldwin family.
+According to the Domesday Book he appears to have held it from Osbern fitzRichard in the time of 1086.
+It was Osbern's grandson Osbern fitzHugh who gave Neen to the Baldwin family.
 When two of the three Baldwin daughters married members of the De Solars family the village was then formally known as Neen Sollars.
 The De Solars family also owned land in Herefordshire including Sutton Frene near Hereford.
 In 1327 nineteen inhabitants were assessed for the King's Subsidy, which noted that "nearly all of whom were distinctly well-to-do".
 One of the men assessed to be the most wealthy, was John Corbet who held Merebrook and Tetneshull (now known as Tetshill).